Bandits (2001 film)

-Bandits is a 2001 American criminal comedy-drama film directed by Barry Levinson.
+Bandits is a 2001 American crime comedy-drama film directed by Barry Levinson and written by Harley Peyton.
 It stars Bruce Willis, Billy Bob Thornton, and Cate Blanchett.
-Filming began in October 2000 and ended in February 2001.
-It helped Thornton earn a National Board of Review Best Actor Award for 2001.
-Thornton and Blanchett's performances earned praise, as each was nominated for Best Actor and Best Actress Golden Globe Awards for their performances in this film, while Blanchett was nominated for Best Supporting Actress at the Screen Actors Guild Awards.
-It first opened in theaters on October 12, 2001.
+The film was released in theaters on October 12, 2001.
+It received mixed reviews, and Thornton and Blanchett's performances received critical praise.
+Thornton and Blanchett were nominated for Golden Globe Awards for Best Actor and Best Actress – Motion Picture Comedy or Musical, and Blanchett was nominated for Best Supporting Actress at the Screen Actors Guild Awards.

 Plot

 Two friends and convicts, Joe and Terry, break out of Oregon State Penitentiary in a concrete mixing truck and start a bank robbing spree, hoping to fund a dream they share.
 They become known as the "Sleepover Bandits" because of their modus operandi: they kidnap the manager of a target bank the night before a planned robbery, then spend the night with the manager's family; early the next morning, they accompany the manager to the bank to get their money.
 Using dim-witted would-be stunt man Harvey Pollard as their getaway driver and lookout, the three successfully pull off a series of robberies that gets them recognition on the FBI's Ten Most Wanted list, and ultimately the reward for information leading to their capture is increased to $1 million.

 When Kate, a housewife with a failing marriage, decides to run away, she ends up in the hands of the criminals.
 Initially attracted to Joe, she also ends up in bed with Terry and a confused love triangle begins.

 The three of them go on the lam and manage to pull off a few more robberies, but after a while the two begin to fight over Kate, and she decides to leave them.
 The two criminals then decide to pull off one last job.